JasLieb/mtg-trader/README.md

 # MtgTrader

-MtgTrader is a comprehensive solution for managing Magic: The Gathering card wishlists, tradeable doubles, for connecting players between and allows trades, card exchanges.
-This project consists of both client and server components.
+MtgTrader is a comprehensive solution for managing Magic: The Gathering card wishlists and tradeable doubles, connecting players, and facilitating trades and card exchanges.
+This project consists of both client and server components, providing a full-stack application for Magic: The Gathering enthusiasts.

 ## Folders

-- **client**: Contains the frontend code for the application, built with Angulat.
+- `client`: Contains the frontend code for the application, built with Angular.
+It includes all the necessary configurations, components, services, and styles to provide a responsive and interactive user interface.

-- **server**: Contains the Web API solution, written in C#/.NET with core business logic, infrastructure and tests
+- `server`: Contains the Web API solution, written in C#/.NET, which includes core business logic, infrastructure, and tests.
+It is responsible for handling requests, processing data, and interacting with the database.

+- `database`: Contains database initialization scripts, written in SQL, which are used by the PosgreSQL container through a volume.

 ## Prerequisites